billgraziano/xelogstash/README.md

 [logstash]
 host = "localhost:8888"
 ````
+Now it is writing to both the file and Logstash.

 ### Command Line Options
 Running `sqlxewriter -?` will display the help for the options.

-- `-log` - Captures the application output to a log file INSTEAD of standard out.
+- `-log` - When running interactively, captures the application output to a log file INSTEAD of standard out.
 The log files are located in the `log` subdirectory and named `sqlxewriter_YYYYMMDD.log` based on the start time.
 Log files are automatically deleted after 7 days and that's not configurable yet.
+When running as a service, logs are always written to a file.
 - `-debug` - Enables additional debugging output.
 If you enable this, it will log each poll of a server.
 Otherwise no information is logged.
 - `-once` - Polls each server once and exits.
 Without this flag, it polls each server every minute.
 - `-service action` - The two action values are `install` and `uninstall`.
 This installs or uninstalls this executable as a service and exits.